Pescatarian or vegan?

 4. How can I start as a vegan?

-Start gradually by introducing more plant-based foods into your diet and explore vegan recipes and alternatives.
+Gradually add more plant-based foods to your diet and explore vegan recipes and alternatives.

-5. What can I do to support animal welfare and the environment?
+5. What can I do to support animal rights and the environment?

-By going vegan and choosing sustainable alternatives, you can make conscious choices that reduce animal cruelty and protect our planet.
+By becoming vegan and choosing sustainable options, you can make conscious choices that reduce animal cruelty and protect our planet.

 Previous